 Tech enthusiasts drool like Pavlov’s dogs at the mere hint of a new $1,000 phone from Apple or LG or Samsung, but in reality, many people don’t buy flagship phones.
 But even inexpensive phones should be great too, right?
-That is the theory behind Android Go — and at MWC 2018, Google unveiled a wave of phones supporting the platform.
+That is the theory behind Android Go — and earlier this year, Google unveiled a wave of phones supporting the platform.
 Here’s everything you need to know.

 Aren’t there lots of versions of Android already?
 Why build yet another?

 In developing markets like India and Brazil, smartphone infrastructure is the biggest barrier to the adoption of online services, not handset ownership.
-Hundreds of millions of people in India use Android phones — more than in the United States, Google says — but they suffer from expensive, spotty networks that make it difficult to reliably access the web.
-To address that problem, in May 2017 Google launched Android Go: A new platform for bandwidth-optimized apps.
+Hundreds of millions of people in India use Android phones — more than in the U.S. Google said — but they suffer from expensive, spotty networks that make it difficult to reliably access the web.
+To address that problem, in May 2017 Google announced Android Go: A new platform for bandwidth-optimized apps.

 In addition to emerging markets, Android Go benefits many U.S. users as well.
 At Google’s 2018 developer conference, Google I/O, the tech giant announced the U.S. is the second largest market for Android Go devices.
 In fact, 25 percent of the 300 million entry-level smartphones currently in the market are in the U.S.

 OK, so how does it work?

 Android Go was designed from the get-go with slower, low-memory devices in mind, Google said.
 It ships on Android smartphones with 1GB of RAM or less and exposes device-level connectivity settings to internet subscribers.
 Carriers can let people top up their data in their phone’s settings menu, and Chrome Data Saver — Google’s traffic-saving tool that uses proxy servers, compression, and machine intelligence to cut down on the amount of data consumed by web pages — will be switched on by default.